OSGeo/PROJ/docs/source/download.rst

 Docker
 ................................................................................

-A `Docker`_ image with just PROJ.4 binaries and a full compliment of grid shift files is available on `DockerHub`_:
+A `Docker`_ image with just PROJ binaries and a full compliment of grid shift files is available on `DockerHub`_:

 .. _`Docker`: https://docker.org